Montreal Canadiens’ 2012 Draft Class Revisited

 Toward the end of the round, the Devils landed another exceptional player in Alexander Kerfoot.
 After playing a four-year stint with Harvard University, he opted not to sign a deal with the team that drafted him, making him one of the biggest college free agents that year.
 Many teams were interested, but the Colorado Avalanche signed him to a two-year, entry-level contract.

-Kerfoot recorded back-to-back 40-point seasons with Colorado, solidifying himself as a contributing secondary scorer that could play stints on all three lines in the top nine.
+Kerfoot recorded back-to-back 40-point seasons with Colorado, solidifying himself as a contributing secondary scorer who could play stints on all three lines in the top nine.
 He was involved in the infamous Nazem Kadri trade, which sent the disgruntled forward to Colorado in a deal that involved Kerfoot.
 The Maple Leafs signed him to a four-year contract and saw him register career-high numbers in the 2021-22 season with 51 points in 82 games.
+He departed Toronto for Arizona during the 2023 offseason.

 6th Round, 154th Overall